Sex Addiction Signs and Symptoms One Needs to Know

 - Maintained multiple sexual relationships at a time?

-- Engaged in an unsafe sexual activity, knowing that it could cause you harm?
+- Engaged in an unsafe sexual activity, knowing that it could cause harm?

-Did you ever worry that you might have relations with a sex addict?
+Did a person ever worries about having relations with a sex addict?
 Currently, there are always signs of sex addiction to look out for.
-Simple tell-tale signs could bring you closer to the truth:
+Simple tell-tale signs could bring one closer to the truth:

-For example, tell you he or she is working late but comes home reeking of alcohol?
+For example, telling that on is working late but comes home reeking of alcohol?

 - Masturbate too much, even after sex?